alexanderwise/ansible_class2/03_your_first_playbook.md

 ## SSH Keys

-Write a small playbook named `authorized_keys.yml` that copies adds your public SSH key to the student user's authorized_keys file on `all` of the servers in your inventory.
+Write a small playbook named `authorized_keys.yml` that adds your public SSH key to the student user's authorized_keys file on `all` of the servers in your inventory.

 Note: The
 [authorized_key](http://docs.ansible.com/ansible/latest/authorized_key_module.html)